GENI-NSF/geni-tools/README-omni.txt

 == Omni as a Library ==

-The omni.py file can be imported as a library, enabling programmatic access to Omni functions.
-To use Omni as a library, `import omni` and use the `omni.call` function.
+Omni is really a thin wrapper around `src/gcf/oscript.py`, which can be imported as a library, enabling programmatic access to Omni functions.
+To use Omni as a library, `import gcf.oscript as omni` and use the `omni.call` function.

 {{{
   text, returnStruct = omni.call( ['listmyslices', username], options )